-Vietnam has become a popular short-term destination for not only travel but for living as well.
-Due to the increased prominence on the global scene, many expats call Vietnam their home.
+Living in Vietnam has become a popular destination for not only short-term travel but long-term expat living as well.
+Due to the increased prominence on the global scene, many expats (American, German, French, Chinese and Koreans to name but a few) call Vietnam their home.
 Currently, there are roughly 90,000 foreign nationals living here.
 Living in Vietnam is a unique and enriching experience, but it can also be daunting when you don’t know what to expect.
 Even securing the opportunity to work and stay in the country can be challenging at first glance.
 The Vietnam travel tips we’ve given you already apply to many aspects of life here.
 But we also want to give you some general guidelines on how to secure a job, how to stay and work in the country, and what life in Vietnam is like.

-The tourism, finance, and manufacturing industries are seeing rapid growth here and there are jobs available for foreigners in these industries.
+Jobs in Vietnam for skilled expats are plentiful in tourism, finance, and manufacturing industries.
+As the general economy is experiencing rapid growth here and there are jobs in Vietnam for foreigners in these industries.
 By far the biggest job search repository for jobs in Vietnam is VietnamWorks.
 There are also a handful of other sites that recruit people for the Asia Pacific region as a whole.
 Another good resource is the classifieds section of local news outlets – try Tuoi Tre or Lao Dong.
 Another excellent resource for both information and sometimes job opportunities are Expat groups on Facebook.
 There are many local businesses that have a need for foreigners and advertise on expat groups.

 Many native English speakers are also able to work here as ESL (English as a Second Language) teachers.
 Keep in mind that although English teachers are in high demand, Vietnam has recently cracked down on teachers without proper certification.
 Most agencies that place teachers in Vietnam will only recruit teachers with a CELTA certificate and with the correct number of hours of experience.
 But, if you look for jobs independently, the only way to teach without the right credentials are by private hire.
 In order to teach at international schools, you would need to go through international job fairs or create a contact within the administration of the school itself.